Inside: A book review and activities for Looking Closely Along the Shore

 1. If you live near the ocean, then the first thing you need to do is go down to the beach with some magnifying glasses and your digital camera.

 4. Once home, print the photos of the pictures you took (or you could cut out magazine pictures) and use them to make your very own peek-a-boo book.
-The one below comes from Adventures in a Box.
+They’re easy to do if you follow the directions from Adventures in a Box.